-Three Upcoming Webinars: TWI, Kata, “Measures of Success” And a short Process Behavior Chart case study
+Three Recorded Webinars: TWI, Kata, “Measures of Success” And a short Process Behavior Chart case study

-I'm participating in three webinars here in August — one as host and moderator and two as the presenter.
-All are free and open to public registration.
-Details follow here in this post.
+I presented three webinars here in August — one as host and moderator and two as the presenter.
+All are free and the recordings are embedded below.

 “Oscar Roche and Jim Huntzinger of Lean Frontiers will discuss how learning and developing the skills provided by the practices of Training within Industry (TWI) and Kata behaviors will develop good coaching practices while simultaneously developing the culture and actual practice of process improvement in your organization.”